 Are you thinking about Stripe vs PayPal?
 With WPForms, you can use both on one form.

-You’ll just need to add a dropdown so that the customer can choose a payment method.
+You’ll just need to add a Dropdown or Multiple Choice field so that the customer can choose a payment method.

 You can then show or hide the payment fields based on their choice: